cantscript/SchoolAssembly/README.md

 swiftDialog will be installed via Installomator in script logic, if not already installed.

 Use one of the following to deliver Installomator to target device(s) with Jamf School <br>
+1) RECOMMENDED (V3.0+) Use Assembly Builder and deploy to devices <br>
-1) By scripting installation before running School Assembly Tool                <br>
+2) By scripting installation before running School Assembly Tool                <br>
-2) Deploying via a package and then running School Assembly Tool
+3) Deploying via a package and then running School Assembly Tool

-_**New for V2.1: App Icons**_ <br>
-App Icons can now be pulled from the internet instead of / as well as local file paths.
-This means, that depending on your setup, there is no longer a dependancy on app icons referenced in a configuration profile to be on the device.

 See **[Wiki](https://github.com/darlow86/JSmacOS-Onboarder/wiki)** for more information